If your asylum or immigration application is refused by the Home Office, you should try and get legal advice.

 These might include the record of an asylum screening interview, asylum interview, or any statements/evidence submitted to the Home Office.
 An asylum Reasons for Refusal Letter (RFRL) may reference the different documents with abbreviations: Screening Interview (SCI), Asylum Interview Record (AIR), Witness Statement (WS).

-If you have claimed asylum, the Home Office will compare what you have said in your asylum claim to the "country guidance" they have.
-If what you said happened is supported by general evidence about persecution in your country, this could help your case.
+If you have claimed asylum, the Home Office will compare what you have said in your asylum claim to their “country policy and information notes”.
+If what you said happened or could happen is supported by general evidence about persecution in your country, this could help your case.

 Country guidance cases are asylum appeals chosen by the immigration tribunal to give legal guidance for a particular country, or a particular group of people in a particular country.
 The decisions in these cases are assumed to be based on the best possible evidence about that country at that time.
 Until there are significant changes in that country, a country guidance decision sets out the law for other asylum-seekers from that country.
 You can find the last country guidance decisions here.

 Case law can be quite old and may not reflect a current or changing situation.
 The other problem with case law and country guidance is that it reflects a general situation, and your individual case might not fit that pattern.

 Expert evidence may be obtained by your lawyer if your case goes to appeal, but it is something you or a supporter can think about as well.
 Evidence could come from an academic, university researcher, or experienced professional who is an expert on your country of origin, or a particular aspect of your case (women’s rights in a certain region, an ethnicity, a religious minority, etc.).
 They can be asked to look at your testimony and comment on whether it fits with what they know about the subject.
 They could also be asked to comment on why your case might not fit the general pattern.